“All Scripture Is God-breathed”

 Matt 5:13-16; 6:10; 28:19; John 4:23; 17:21; Acts 2:42, 47; Rom 14:19; 1 Cor 3:10-11; 11:2, 24-26; Eph 3:4- 6; 4:4, 16; Heb 10:24-25

 We believe the Bible teaches that obedient believers will become increasingly convicted of the nature of sin still remaining in them.
-As they walk in the Spirit, they will be led to a full cleansing from the inner nature of sin and filled with a holy love toward God and our neighbor through the sanctifying work of the Holy Spirit.
-We believe the Bible promises this perfecting grace, which is also called entire sanctification or Christian perfection.
-Entire sanctification is commanded, prayed for, and exemplified in the New Testament.
-Sanctification is provided for by the atoning work of Jesus Christ through the presence of the Holy Spirit.
-This sanctification, resulting in Christian perfection, implies neither the end of growth or progress, nor absolute perfection.
+As they walk in the Spirit, they will be led to a full cleansing from the inner nature of sin and filled with a holy love toward God and our neighbor through the sanctifying work of the Holy Spirit.3 Sanctification is provided for by the atoning work of Jesus Christ through the presence of the Holy Spirit.
+This sanctification, resulting in perfect love,4 implies neither the end of growth or progress, nor absolute perfection.
 It is a relative perfection in which God imparts holiness and imputes perfection to those who are governed by and who continue to develop in His holy love.
 Whether in a single crisis moment, or through gentler steps over a longer period of time, all believers are exhorted to press forward and not stop short of the fullness of this blessing.